Sentieon/sentieon-amazon-omics/README.md

 ## Next steps

 Congratulations!
-You've successfully run a test workflow with the Sentieon software on Amazon Omics.
+You've successfully run a test workflow with the Sentieon software on AWS HealthOmics.
 Feel free to update/extend the example workflow to implement your own custom pipelines with the Sentieon software.

-Alternatively, you can find full pipeline implmentations in the [`workflows`](/workflows) directory that you can modify or implement as private workflows.
+Alternatively, you can find full pipeline implementations in the [`workflows`](/workflows) directory that you can modify or implement as private workflows.